Geetima2021/RISC-V-Myth-workshop/README.md

 ## Load, store and data memory

 The load and store option is also included for which a 1 read/write data memory is added.
-Similar to branch instruction the load also has 3 cucle delay.
+Similar to branch instruction the load also has 3 cycle delay.
 For checking the functionality of load and store instructions a test bench is added and the data is on address 4 of Data Memory and loaded that value from Data Memory to r17.
-Below is the snapshot of the load store instruction
+Below is the snapshot of the load store instruction.

 ![load_store](https://user-images.githubusercontent.com/63381455/124103951-6aa78f80-da7f-11eb-9053-2e82dce1b5bf.png)